Home Improvement Tips

 There must be a contract for the work that was done and it must be signed.

-The contractor must be registered with the Board of Building Registration and Standards at the time of the contract.
+The contractor must be registered with the Office of Consumer Affairs at the time of the contract.

 The contractor secured the permit.